Best Budget Backpacking Quilts for Thru-Hiking

 Paria Thermodown 15 Down Quilt

-Paria Outdoor Products Thermodown 15
+Paria Thermodown 15

-• WARM - Stay toasty warm due to the large baffled construction and 22 oz. of high loft 700-fill power down which provides an excellent temperature rating down to 15F (-10C).
+• WARM: Stay toasty warm due to the large baffled construction and 22 oz. of high loft 700-fill power down which provides an excellent temperature rating down to 15F (-10C).

-• DURABLE - The light, but durable, 20D ripstop nylon fabrics will ensure that the quilt performs for countless adventures.
+• DURABLE: The light but durable 20D ripstop nylon fabrics will ensure that the quilt performs for countless adventures.

-Each quilt is stuffed with high-quality down to keep you nice and toasty but also it can be opened up on those warmer summer days to keep you comfortable.
+Each quilt is stuffed with high-quality down to keep you nice and toasty, but also it can be opened up on those warmer summer days to keep you comfortable.

-OneTigris Featherlite
+OneTigris Featherlite Quilt

 • Lightweight & Compact: Weighs only 35oz (1000g), folds up small, about the size of a gallon jug, easy to put into your backpack and travel around, and spreads out 6.5ft by 2.8ft offering plenty of sleeping space

-• Warm: Stay toasty warm due to the baffled construction which provides a temperature rating down to 41°F (5°C), can also be used with a sleeping bag or underquilt, then you get a toasty winter sleeping system | Dimensions: 200cm *85cm (6.6ft *2.8ft)
+• Warm: Stay toasty warm due to the baffled construction which providing a rating down to 41°F (5°C)

-This was actually the first quilt I bought for the family before the great Texas freeze in 2021, it is a durable and quality built quilt that uses synthetic fill which has allowed me and the family to stay warm to around 40 degrees with comfort when paired with Paria Recharge Pad.
+This was actually the first quilt I bought for the family before the great Texas freeze in 2021, it is a durable and quality quilt that uses synthetic fill which has allowed me and the family to stay warm to around 40 degrees with comfort when paired with Paria Recharge Pad.

 ENO Vesta TopQuilt